RoonMerakai/RoonMerakai/README.md

 ## Who I Am

 I picked up basketball at 4, baseball at 12, and now I train MMA.
-That same mentality of showing up, putting in the work, and improving through repetition is how I approach programming.
-I am drawn to low-level systems and backend development because I like understanding exactly how things work under the hood, not just making them work.
+That same mentality of competing with others, putting in the work, and improving through repetition is how I approach programming.
+I am drawn to low-level systems and backend development because I like understanding exactly how things work behind the scenes, not just making them work.

 ## What I Am Working With